Writing and reviewing checklist

 • Is this a known issue or troubleshooting entry that follows the proper format?

 • Is content grammatically correct and concise?
+See some examples to think about, though this is not all inclusive:

-• Are modals used properly?
+• Are modals used properly and according to the manual?

 • Do you find wordy content that can be removed or merged together?

-• Are restrictive clauses used where necessary? (that are, which are)
+• Are restrictive clauses used where necessary? (that are, which are) This is important for translation.

 Common resources